McGuinness Institute: Project CivicsNZ

 Project CivicsNZ aims to build the social capital and empowerment of New Zealand citizens.
 Work in this project has involved building a constitution for the twenty-first century in the EmpowerNZ initiative, with workshops in 2012 and 2013, and more recently involves discussion around civic education.
 The CivicsNZ project is also linked to the TacklingPovertyNZ project and included a workshop evening in 2017 and publication of a think piece and working paper in 2018.
+CivicsNZ works to promote good civics education that showcases the machinery of government and empowers citizens through a shared understanding of our common rights and responsibilities.